NSTechBytes/SmartPlayer/README.md

 ## Building from Source

-Make sure [nwm](https://github.com/OfficialNovadesk) is installed and Novadesk is set up in the parent directory.
+Make sure nwm is available in your path that comes default with novadesk.
 ```bash
 nwm build
 ```